HerrMotz/bachelor-thesis/publication/main.typ

   )
 ) <fig:ops_in_vql>

+The purpose of the hyperedge in the VQG is to express the association between the relationships recorded within it.
+When rendering the graph using the display library, however, the edge between the subject and object should be hierarchically emphasised, with qualifier edges subordinated, as illustrated in @fig:vqg_with_qualifier_formal.
+Consequently, in the data structure of the VQG, a qualifier should be considered as a property of the regular edge connecting two nodes.
+Therefore, the addition of a qualifier is always in reference to an existing edge and will be modelled as such.

 Using this new VQG and VQL, we can now create an intuitive visualisation (see @fig:vqg_with_qualifier) as motivated by @Simons_Blog_Entry_Graphic_query.
-The mapping from Visual Query Graphs to Basic Graph Patterns follows the definition of the construction.
+The mapping from Visual Query Graphs to Basic Graph Patterns follows the definition of the construction, but with some simplifications.

-#todo[describe the details of how the VSQ hyperedges get used by the implementation to construct a valid RDF graph]

 == Implementation <heading:implementation>